sodgeit/CMake-SBOM-Builder/doc/full_signature.md

 - `PURPOSE`:
   - No SBOM entry when omitted.
   - See [SPDX clause 7.24](https://spdx.github.io/spdx-spec/v2.3/package-information/#724-primary-package-purpose-field) for more information.
-  - One or many of the following keywords:
+  - One of the following keywords:
     - `APPLICATION`, `FRAMEWORK`, `LIBRARY`, `CONTAINER`, `OPERATING-SYSTEM`, `DEVICE`, `FIRMWARE`, `SOURCE`, `ARCHIVE`, `FILE`, `INSTALL`, `OTHER`.
-  - Usage:
-    - `sbom_generate(...
-PURPOSE "APPLICATION" "FIRMWARE" ...)`
-    - `sbom_generate(...
-PURPOSE "FILE" "SOURCE" "LIBRARY" ...)`
 - `DATE`:
   - No SBOM entries when omitted.
   - `RELEASE`: The date the package was released.